College roundup: Merrill sparks SUNY Potsdam to nonconference women’s hockey victory

 RIT 77, SUNY CANTON 71

-Kevin Ryan scored 16 points to lead RIT (3-2) past the Kangaroos in the RIT Tournament.
+Kevin Ryan scored 16 points to lead RIT (3-2) past the Kangaroos in the RIT Tournament on Saturday.

 Quran DuBois scored 23 points and DeMerrill Levy added 18 for SUNY Canton (1-6).